Welcome to SQANTI: Structural and Quality Annotation of Novel Transcript Isoforms

 Finally, it carries out a deep characterization of isoforms at both transcript and junction level and generates a report with several plots describing in detail the mayor attributes that catalog your set of sequenced isoforms.

-Together with SQANTI function, the user can use the SQANTI filtering function to remove isoforms potential to be artifacts.
-To get this curanted transcriptome, SQANTI filtering uses machine learning methods together with SQANTI-defined attributes to create a classifier of artifacts.
+Together with SQANTI_qc function, the user can use the SQANTI filter function to remove isoforms potential to be artifacts.
+To get this curanted transcriptome, SQANTI filtering uses machine learning methods together with SQANTI_qc attributes to create a classifier of artifacts.